-Importance of Factors in Decision to Accept a Teaching Position in Another District
+Importance of Factors in Decision to Accept a Teaching Position in Another District % of teachers in each category

 Notes.
 Reasons are ordered from greatest to least by the percentage of teachers who reported very important plus extremely important.
 Of the 246 teachers who indicated they were making a lateral move, between 223 and 228 teachers provided responses to these items.